-Feldman, Arthur J. Goldberg Distinguished Professor of Law and Director of the UC Hastings Center for Innovation (C4i), writes that prescription drug prices have soared.
+Feldman, Arthur J. Goldberg Distinguished Professor of Law and Director of the UC Law SF Center for Innovation (C4i), writes that prescription drug prices have soared.
 A critical mechanism for containing prescription drug prices is the formulary system.
 Feldman reveals the role the formulary system and health insurance plans play in rising drug prices in her recently published study, The Devil in the Tiers.

 Health plan tiering should reflect the cost of a drug, as well as reward patients who choose generics over brands.
 However, the C4i study analyzing Medicare claims from 1 million patients over an eight-year period (2010 to 2017) shows widespread formulary manipulations:

 - From 2010-2017, the percentage of generics on the most-preferred tier dropped from 73% to 28%.

 - During the same period, the percentage of drugs placed on inappropriate tiers in relation to drugs with the same active ingredient increased from 47% to 74%.

 - The average out-of-pocket payment tripled in Medicare plans from the most-preferred tier to the next, which hurts patients.
 Yet, the health plan pays roughly the same amount for generics on both tiers.
 Thus, by moving generic drugs onto pricier tiers, the health plan is pocketing more money for drugs that cost them the same amount.